Polymer/polymer-project.org/app/_blog/2016-03-28-carbon-route-released.md

 ---
+layout: post
 title: "<app-route> gets its beta release!"
+published: 2016-03-28
+author: polymer-team
+description: "The app-route element has made its beta debut - we'd love your feedback on this modular approach to routing."
+tags:
+- blog
+- announcements
 ---

 > *Update: app-route was previously called carbon-route.
 The carbon line of elements have been renamed the app elements to reflect their role as tools for building full client-side apps.*